super-tomcat/Fastway/README.md

 ```
 Show Value Fastway Display Message
 ```
-   If this is On (non nil) (default) then whenever you switch Fastway on or off Hide a message will also be displayed.
+   If this is On (non nil) (default) then whenever you switch Fastway on or off a message will also be displayed.

 ```